Executive Support Specialist to Massimo Loda, MD

 Senior Research Technician

-Sudeepa is a Senior Research assistant.
+Sudeepa is a Senior Research Technician.
 She is currently involved in projects looking at the effect of high fat diet on prostate cancer and testing new small molecules aimed at inhibiting de novo lipogenesis in using in vitro, xenograft, and GEMM models of prostate cancer.

 Habiba Elfandy, M.D.

 Habiba is investigating and validating prostate cancer molecular fingerprint derived from integrative genomics (SCNV, mutation and gene-expression) linked with certain histomorphologic patterns and their relation to the tumor lethality.
 Her focus is to describe the key molecular events that may further stratify men into different risk groups under certain histomorphologic patterns and explore their possible therapeutic and prognostic application.
 She is also contributing specialist expertise to underpin the quality of the ongoing research projects, both in human samples and mice models of prostate disease, for tissues provided from both frozen and FFPEs sources.
 Her support consists of providing pathology-based specific annotations, interpreting IHC, validating the appropriateness of the tissue samples and providing input on selection of best sections/tumor areas in terms of tumor grade, tissue viability & cellular density prior to the molecular testing and construction of TMAs, ect.